-St Gerard Majella School teaches the prescribed Australian Curriculum in the areas of Mathematics, English, Science, History, Geography, Civics and Citizenship and Health and Physical Education.
-These will be followed by The Arts, Business and Economics and Technologies once they are endorsed by the Australian curriculum body.
+St Gerard Majella School teaches the prescribed Australian Curriculum in the areas of Mathematics, English, Science, Humanities and Social Sciences (HASS), Health and Physical Education, The Arts, Languages (Japanese) and Technologies.

 Curriculum at SGM

 Curriculum development is an ongoing process at St Gerard Majella.
 The curriculum represents what students are taught.
 This is informed by the Australian Curriculum and syllabi set out by the Queensland Curriculum and Assessment Authority, which outline the core knowledge, understanding, skills and general capabilities important for students.
 The curriculum describes what young people should learn as they progress through schooling and forms the foundation for high quality teaching to meet the needs of students.
 The curriculum plays a vital role in forming attitudes and skills necessary to become responsible, active and informed citizens of Australia’s future generations.

 Our view about learning and teaching is informed by the Diocesan Learning Framework that describes the key elements, which inform curriculum planning and decision making, along with the delivery and evaluation of curriculum in classrooms.

 As defined in our Diocesan Learning Framework we seek to nurture students who aspire to the following:

 ✔ Seek agency in their learning